Xinoph/xinoph.github.io/index.md

 I enjoy making games with wonky mechanics with zany characters to match.
 I believe that both players and spectators of a game should get enjoyment from seeing the game world unfold before them.
 <br><br>
-Currently, I am working on a satirical game about microtransactions for mobile devices.
-I will start a development blog for this game when an initial playable prototype is ready.
-<br><br>
 You can contact me at [brian.w.tam@gmail.com](mailto:brian.w.tam@gmail.com) or check out my [resume](/assets/BrianTam-Resume.pdf).

 <br><br>